This article explains how to create, configure, and manage a guest network, along with the optional guest portal and hotspot system.

 UniFi Hotspot System

-Intended as a separate guest management platform, the UniFi Hotspot System comes freely integrated into the UniFi Network Controller software.
-UniFi Network admins and hotspot operators can access the Hotspot System via the GO TO HOTSPOT MANAGER link found at the right of the screen in the UniFi Network Controller's Settings > Guest Control > Hotspot section.
-Users will be redirected to another area of the controller for hotspot management exclusively.
+Intended as a separate guest management platform, the UniFi Hotspot System comes freely integrated into the UniFi Network software.
+UniFi Network admins and hotspot operators can access the Hotspot System via the GO TO HOTSPOT MANAGER link found at the right of the screen in the UniFi Network application's Settings > Guest Control > Hotspot section.
+Users will be redirected to another area of the application for hotspot management exclusively.

 - Print vouchers